kubernetes/website/docs/concepts/services-networking/network-policies.md

 3. allows connections to TCP port 6379 of "role=db" pods in the "default" namespace from any pod in a namespace with the label "project=myproject"
 3. allows connections from any pod in the "default" namespace with the label "role=db" to CIDR 10.0.0.0/24 on TCP port 5978

-See the [NetworkPolicy getting started guide](/docs/getting-started-guides/network-policy/walkthrough) for further examples.
+See the [Declare Network Policy](/docs/tasks/administer-cluster/declare-network-policy/) walkthrough for further examples.

 ## Default policies